mcu-tools/mcuboot/docs/design.md

 ## [Dependency Check](#dependency-check)

-MCUBoot can handle multiple firmware images.
+MCUboot can handle multiple firmware images.
 It is possible to update them independently but in many cases it can be desired to be able to describe dependencies between the images (e.g. to ensure API compliance and avoid interoperability issues).